-Note: I have concentrated here on accessible introductions to men’s roles in preventing men’s violence against women.
+Note: I have concentrated here on accessible introductions to men’s roles in preventing men’s violence against women written for the non-specialist reader.
 For further key introductions – for practitioners, educators, and advocates – see the "Recommended works" section here.
 Also see XY's very large collection of resources on men's anti-violence work.

 Funk, Rus Ervin.
 (1993).
 Stopping Rape: A Challenge for Men.
 Philadelphia, PA: New Society Publishers.